ethereum/web3.py/docs/v7_migration.rst

 asynchronous operations and also paves the way for supporting batch requests - included in the roadmap for web3.py.

-The new middleware model is documented in the :ref:`internals__middlewares` section.
+The new middleware model is documented in the :ref:`middleware_internals` section.

 Middleware Renaming and Removals